 You might also notice a bit more warmth in Balboa Mist, but it still sits as a great partner in a palette with Collingwood (i.e. in adjoining rooms).
 As for undertones, while both Balboa and Collingwood share a violet undertone, Balboa is more likely to lean a touch violet-pink.

-Collingwood is a darn versatile shade of gray and enjoys colour partners such as…
+Collingwood is a darn versatile shade of gray and enjoys color partners such as…

 - darker and lighter grays with blue-green undertones

-- a wide range of white paint colours, including bright whites and warm whites
+- a wide range of white paint colors, including bright whites and warm whites

 - muted earth-toned blue-grays and green-grays